Midlothian South, Tweeddale and Lauderdale Consituency

 With between 70,000 and 190,000 new puppies every year in Scotland, the dog breeding trade has become a lucrative source of income for many unscrupulous dealers and organised crime groups, to the detriment of the dogs and their new owners who often end up with a very sickly puppy.

 The consequence of such practices are too many dogs ending up with chronic health conditions from irresponsible breeding or in rehoming centres having gone to a home that was wholly unsuitable in the first place.

-Following the consultation closing on 30th July 2018 we will now create a summary of responses and look at how best to take proposals forward.
+Following the consultation closing on 30th July 2018 the proposals are now progressing through the legislative process.
 You can keep up to date with any developments on this on the parliament's website.